- What is NetFiles?

 1. What is NetFiles?

-All members of the Willamette community (students, faculty and staff) are provided a block of storage space on Willamette's network file server.
-This space can be accessed from any computer that is connected to a network.
-It is similar to DropBox or other on-line storage services and it's completely free.
+All members of the Willamette community (students, faculty and staff) are provided a block of storage space on Willamette's network file servers.
+This space can be accessed from any computer that is connected to our network, or remotely via VPN or FTP.

 2. What can I do with NetFiles?